sagefy/sagefy/.github/CONTRIBUTING.md

 Thank you for contributing to Sagefy!
 This document covers basic guidelines for contributing to Sagefy.

+Not sure where to start our help out?
+We have some ideas in our [Want to Help](https://docs.sagefy.org/want-to-help) guide.

 ## Content

 Create and edit content through the discussion section within the Sagefy interface.
 You will want to get familiar with the [Data Structure](https://docs.sagefy.org/cards-subjects).